Feline spongiform encephalopathy: Causes

 Like other forms of transmissible spongiform encephalopathy (TSE), FSE is caused by contact from a misfolded form of the prion protein (PrP^{Sc}) which causes normal prion protein molecules (PrP^{C}) to become misfolded.
 Better-known examples of TSE include BSE in bovines, Creutzfeldt–Jakob disease (CJD) in humans, scrapie in sheep and chronic wasting disease in deer.

 FSE was first identified in the UK shortly after the BSE outbreak.
 These cases are believed to be a result of felines ingesting bovine meat contaminated with BSE.
-Prions from human TSE as well as deer chronic wasting disease can also cause FSE under laborotory conditions.
+Prions from human TSE as well as deer chronic wasting disease can also cause FSE under laboratory conditions.
 However, scrapie prions from sheep cannot cause FSE in cats, indicating a difference between TSE prions from different species.

 Contact with FSE prions from sick cats (horizontal transmission) is assumed to spread the disease, but no laboratory research has been done into this topic as of 2006.
 One suspected case of maternal (vertical) transmission was reported in captive cheetahs in 2009.
 FSE prions can infect TgOvPrP4 mice which produce large amounts of the sheep version of the prion protein.